-The event will be undertaken in conjunction with implementing pulse flows by operating the upgraded Pipeclay and Slaney Creeks weirs to test the new fishways.
-Pumping water to three wetlands that were not watered during 2014 will also be undertaken.
+The event is being undertaken in conjunction with using the upgraded Pipeclay and Slaney Creeks weirs to pulse flows to the new fishways.
+Pumping water to three wetlands that were not watered during 2014 is also being undertaken.

 The Murray-Darling Basin Authority's The Living Murray is providing environmental water to support the Chowilla operation and environmental watering.